Why Pay to Volunteer Abroad?

 Reflections on the Benefits

 There was a time when I fully

 shared the thinly veiled suspicion behind this frequently

 asked question.
-At a time when many young people have
+At a time when some young people have

-market, it is easy to understand a student's reluctance
+market, or wish to build their resume through an career-oriented internship, it is easy to understand a student's reluctance

 to pay to volunteer.
 One of the most common requests